andrewcooke/choochoo/docs/segments.md

 Segments are detected on import in `SegmentImporter` which sub-classes `ActivityImporter`.
 The in-memory waypoints created when the activity is imported are used for segment detection.
-This gives faster importer and removes complications about dependencies between activities and segments (separate importers would need to be run in-order).
+This gives faster processing and removes complications about dependencies between activities and segments (separate importers would need to be run in-order).

+Once consequence of this is that `ActivityImporter` as an "owner" of statistics in the database may change to `SegmentImporter`.
+Various classes now take this name as a configuration parameter.

 ## Testing